andyortlieb-toys/homebase/README.md

 `-p <path>` : Full path to a profile base, in case you want to use one not on your path `-i <path>[:<path>[:...]]` : Path(s) to be included for searching for profiles by name.

+# NAQ

+Here are the questions that have never been asked!

+### Q: For whom is this useful?

+A: Users & Organizations

+#### Organizations

+System administrators can hook their account creation process to give users different kinds of profiles based on their role in the organization.

+#### Users

+Regardless of whether an organization has set the user up with profiles, (if allowed by the organization) the user may also select various profiles to overlay.